Ornithomimus: Paleobiology

-The diet of Ornithomimus is still debated.
-As theropods, ornithomimids might have been carnivorous but their body shape would also have been suited for a partly or largely herbivorous lifestyle.
-Suggested food includes insects, crustaceans, fruit, leaves, branches, eggs, and the meat of lizards and small mammals.
+The diet of Ornithomimus is still highly debated.
+As theropods, ornithomimids might have been carnivorous, but their body shape would have been suited for a largely omnivorous lifestyle.
+Suggested food in its diet includes insects, crustaceans, fruit, leaves, branches, eggs, lizards, and small mammals.

-Ornithomimus had legs that seem clearly suited for rapid locomotion, with the tibia about 20% longer than the femur.
-The large eye sockets suggest a keen visual sense, and also suggest the possibility that they were nocturnal.
+Ornithomimus had legs that seem clearly suited for rapid locomotion, with the tibia being about 20% longer than the femur.
+The large eye sockets suggest a keen visual sense and also suggest the possibility that they were nocturnal.

 In a 2001 study conducted by Bruce Rothschild and other paleontologists, 178 foot bones referred to Ornithomimus were examined for signs of stress fracture, but none were found.